RedPitaya/RedPitaya/doc/developerGuide/fpga.rst

 There are multiple FPGA sub-projects they mostly contain incremental changes on the first Red Pitaya release.
+It is reccommended to use 0.94 release as default project.

 +-------------------+------------------------------------------------------------------+
 | ``prj/name``      | desctiption                                                      |